Tembhu

 Tembhu is a small village situated on the eastern bank of the River Krishna, near Karad, in the Satara District of Maharashtra, India.
 Tembhu is the site of an Rs 9-billion irrigation project, set up in order to provide water to the drought-stricken Satara district.
-A recent report by a government committee has looked into the project and decided that it is unviable, citing, among other reasons, "unusually high" project costs.
+A recent report by a government committee has looked into the project and decided that it is un-viable, citing, among other reasons, "unusually high" project costs.

-It is the birthplace of famous "samajsudharak" Mr. Gopal Ganesh Agarkar (Freedom Fighter) who played important role in political and social aspects of maharashtra before independence.
+It is the birthplace of famous "samajsudharak" Mr. Gopal Ganesh Agarkar (Freedom Fighter) who played important role in political and social aspects of Maharashtra before independence.
 That era is also known as "tilak-agarkar" era.